github/developer.github.com/content/changes/2013-10-18-new-code-search-requirements.md

 In order to support the expected volume of requests, we're applying a new validation rule to the [Code Search API][code-search-api].
 Starting today, you will need to scope your code queries to a specific set of users, organizations, or repositories.

-You specify the query via the `q` parameter.
+As usual, you specify the query via the `q` parameter.
 The value must include [at least one user, organization, or repository][search-by-user-org-repo].

 For example, with this query, we're searching for code from [@twitter][] or [@facebook][] that uses an MIT License: